-All holdings in the portfolio were assessed for their individual greenhouse gas intensity, resulting in PAI scores with a lower carbon intensity than the benchmark.
-The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
-The Investment Adviser assessed companies board gender diversity resulting in a slightly higher PAI score than the benchmark.
+After identifying the eligible investment universe, the Investment Adviser constructed a portfolio with lower carbon intensity, calculated as a weighted average of the carbon intensities of the sub-fund's investments, than the weighted average of the constituents of the Reference Benchmark.
+This resulted in a PAI scores lower than the benchmark.
+The sub-fund also assessed ESG scores, resulting in a similar ESG score than the benchmark throughout the reporting period.
 In addition, all holdings were assessed for violations of UNGC and OECD principles ensuring good governance practices within the portfolio.